 Hospitals select one condition from the list below for evaluation using 30-day episode spending.
 Only episodes that meet the MVC episode definitions for these conditions and (for inpatient episodes) have a core DRG based on CMS definitions are included in scoring (Table 2).
+The PCI episode spending condition includes both outpatient (MVC PCI episodes without a DRG) and inpatient (PCI and AMI episodes with a core PCI DRG) episodes.
 The selection of eligible conditions reflects the dual goals of 1) maximizing the hospital's choice in terms of where to focus its efforts and 2) alignment of MVC measures with existing cost and quality improvement initiatives from CMS, BCBSM, and other CQIs.
-Condition selection took place in 2022 for evaluation in program years 2024 and 2025.
+Condition selection will take place in 2024 for evaluation in program years 2026 and 2027.